 Lead Scoring

 Lead scoring is the process of evaluating and ranking a lead based on how likely it is to turn into a sale.
-Lead-scoring systems assign point values to leads based on a variety of factors, such as buyer behavior, frequency of interactions, demographics and company information.
+Lead-scoring systems assign point values to leads based on a variety of factors, such as buyer behavior, frequency of interactions, demographics, and company information.
 The higher the points, the better the lead.
 Lead qualification helps sales and marketing teams focus their efforts on promising prospects rather than those with little chance of converting.

 Software and specifically CRM systems that automate lead scoring using predictive analysis remove the complexity, time commitment and chances for errors common with manual lead scoring.
 In addition, scoring “gets smarter” as more data becomes available.